Scifabric/pybossa/doc/user/tutorial.rst

 ===========================

 Now that we have the project created, we can add some tasks to our project.
-PyBossa will deliver the tasks for the users (authenticated and anonymous ones) and store the submitted answers in the PyBossa data base, so you can process them in a later stage.
+PYBOSSA will deliver the tasks for the users (authenticated and anonymous ones) and store the submitted answers in the PYBOSSA data base, so you can process them in a later stage.

-A PyBossa task is a JSON object with the information that needs to be processed by the volunteers.
+A PYBOSSA task is a JSON object with the information that needs to be processed by the volunteers.
 Usually it will be a link to a media file (image, video, sound clip, PDF file, etc.) that needs to be processed.

-While PyBossa internally uses JSON for storing the data, you can add tasks to your project using two different formats::
+While PYBOSSA internally uses JSON for storing the data, you can add tasks to your project using two different formats::

  * CSV: a comma separated spreadsheet